Byron Holland, MBA, ICD.D, president and CEO

 Steven Barry, vice-president of information technology

-Barry has more than 20 years of experience as an IT executive in both the private and not-for-profit sectors, including tenures at DataKinetics, NAV CANADA, among others.
-Barry is a graduate of Carleton University and holds industry certifications in software testing and quality assurance.
+Steven has more than 20 years of experience as an IT executive in both the private and not-for-profit sectors, including tenures at DataKinetics, NAV CANADA, among others.
+Steven is a graduate of Carleton University and holds industry certifications in software testing and quality assurance.